 Manufacturers/Model Names of Vaginal Mesh Products

 The serious medical problems associated with vaginal mesh have not been associated with just one particular brand of mesh.
 If you are uncertain the type of mesh that was used during your surgery, you should contact your surgeon.
-Also, if you have any signs or symptoms of extreme pelvic pain, our vaginal mesh lawyers recommend that you should see your physician immediately for evaluation.
+Also, if you have any signs or symptoms of extreme pelvic pain, our Tampa transvaginal mesh attorneys recommend that you should see your physician immediately for evaluation.

 The top manufacturers of vaginal mesh include: